ali-ramadhan/ali-ramadhan.Github.io/_posts/2023-12-20-insert-benchmarks.md

 I benchmarked inserting into a regular Postgres table and a TimescaleDB hypertable[^hypertable-explanation].

-[^hypertable-explanation]: Explain TimescaleDB hypertables.
+[^hypertable-explanation]: TimescaleDB hypertables automatically partition data by time into _chunks_ and have extra features that make working with time-series data easier and faster.

 Pandas and psycopg3 perform similarly, with a slight edge to psycopg3.
-SQLAlchemy is the slowest even though we're not using its Object-Relational Mapping (ORM) tool.
-This may because it introduces extra overhead with session management and compiled SQL expressions.
+SQLAlchemy is the slowest even though we're not using its ORM tool.
+This may because it introduces extra overhead with its abstractions around session management and compiled SQL expressions.

-Inserting into TimescaleDB is a bit slower perhaps because it needs to figure out which chunk to insert the data into.
+TODO: Check how SQLAlchemy is committing transaction.

+Inserting into a Timescale hypertable is a bit slower.
+This is maybe because rows are being inserted into a hypertable with chunks so there may be some overhead there, even if there's only one chunk which should be true since this benchmark only inserts 20k rows.
+There may also be additional overhead with transactions in Timescale.

-Well, at best we're only getting ~3000 inserts per second with single-row inserts at which rate we're gonna have to wait ~8 years for all the data to load.
+So at best we're only getting ~3000 inserts per second with single-row inserts at which rate we're gonna have to wait ~8 years for all the data to load.
 There must be a faster way.

 ## Multi-valued `insert`

-* Explain what a multi-valued insert does under the hood.
-Why is it faster than a regular insert?
+You can insert multiple rows with one `insert` statement.
+This is called a multi-valued or bulk insert and looks like this:

 ```sql
 insert into weather (